 What’s in a Peach Smoothie

 Most peach smoothies use yogurt, cow’s milk or ice cream.
 These ingredients can cause digestive and skin issues, which are no bueno around here.
-Yet have no fear— this recipe uses plant-based whole foods to create a simple, 4-ingredient smoothie that tastes even better.
+Yet have no fear— this healthy peach smoothie recipe uses plant-based whole foods to create a simple, 4-ingredient smoothie that tastes even better.

 Besides peaches, this smoothie also includes a coconut milk, spinach and orange.
 The orange gives this smoothie an extra boost of vitamin C. The sweet-tart flavor of the orange also helps bring out the “peachiness” of the peaches.